ollymonger/capital-quiz-test/README.md

 ## Future considerations

 - Consider using caching services like Redis caching for production environments.
+Initially, I went with a memory-cache route but as we're using serverless for the backend this is not feasible.
 -

 ## Packages currently in use